-CHC supports responsible pet ownership and has introduced Pet Guidelines to establish an understanding of company requirements allowing suitable pets to reside at CHC properties.
+CHC supports responsible pet ownership and has introduced Pet Guidelines to allow suitable pets to reside at CHC properties.

 Tenants must complete a Pet Application form for all pets that intend to reside at the property including dogs, cats, rabbits, guinea pigs, birds, large fish tanks, etc. This is with the exception of a fish tank less than 30 litres, where the tenant is not required to obtain permission from CHC.